 For more complex issues, consider these specialized inspection techniques:

-- X-ray Inspection: This non-destructive technique reveals hidden defects like internal cracks or delamination within the circuit layers.
+5D Xray X-ray Inspection: 5D Xray can non-destructively reveal hidden defects like internal cracks within the circuit layers.
+CT scan is another similar non-destructive inspection tool.

 By following these troubleshooting techniques and preventative measures, you can keep your flex circuits functioning flawlessly and ensure your devices bend and perform for years to come.